Alex Myers spent four weeks as an intern with WPI Economics in late 2018.

 Raphael Gregorian worked as an analyst at WPI Economics in 2017-18.
-In September 2018 he will join the civil service as an economist on the Fast Stream programme.
+In September 2018 he joined the civil service as an economist on the Fast Stream programme.

 “I worked as an analyst at WPI Economics for just over a year after graduating from university.
 The experience introduced me to the world of economics, research, stakeholder engagement and policy.
 I have worked on projects such as exploring the need to improve opportunities for looked-after children; how to incentivise the greater uptake of cleaner vehicles; UK Fintech, immigration and Brexit; and how the built environment can impact mental health and wellbeing, amongst many others.
 The experience has proved invaluable for three distinct reasons: I have learned a great deal; I have enjoyed learning about and working on a variety of topics across public policy; and I have felt like an integral part of the team.